Sabrina Carpenter Seemingly Addresses Olivia Rodrigo Drama in New Song

 In Carpenter's newly released track, she sings, "Maybe we could’ve been friends/ If I met you in another life/ Maybe then we could pretend/ There’s no gravity in the words we write/ Maybe you didn’t mean it/ Maybe blonde was the only rhyme."

-It didn't take long for fans to take to Twitter and share their thoughts on the implications of the lyrics.
+It didn't take long for fans to jump on Twitter and share their thoughts on the implications of the lyrics.

 Other lyrics than fans pointed to when it came to their theory that Carpenter's new song was an elaborate clap back include: "And I’m not asking you to let it go but/ You been tellin’ your side/ So I’ll be tellin’ mine," and "You can try/ To get under my under my under my skin/ While he’s on mine," as well as, "Don’t drive yourself insane."